Diabetes - type 2Type 2 diabetes; Maturity onset diabetes; Noninsulin-dependent diabetes, DM2, Type 2 DM

-- Because people with diabetes are at higher than average risk for heart disease, they should always check with their doctors before undertaking vigorous exercise.
-For fastest results, regular moderate to high-intensity (not high-impact) exercises are best for people who are cleared by their doctors.
+- Because people with diabetes are at higher than average risk for heart disease, they should always check with their providers before undertaking vigorous exercise.
+For fastest results, regular moderate to high-intensity (not high-impact) exercises are best for people who are cleared by their providers.
 For people who have been sedentary or have other medical problems, lower-intensity exercises are recommended.

 - Strenuous strength training or high-impact exercise is not recommended for people with uncontrolled diabetes.
 Such exercises can strain weakened blood vessels in the eyes of people with retinopathy.
 High-impact exercise may also injure blood vessels in the feet.

-People who are taking medications that lower blood glucose, particularly insulin, should take special precautions before starting a workout program:
+People who are taking medications that lower blood glucose, particularly insulin or sulfonylurea drugs, should take special precautions before starting a workout program: